urbit/developers.urbit.org/content/guides/core/hoon-school/O-subject.md

 We will use `%say` generators as a bridge concept.
 We will produce some short applications that maintain state while carrying out a calculation; they still result in a single return value, but gesture at the big-picture approach to maintaining state in persistent agents.

-Here are a couple of new runes for modifying the subject and chaining computations together, aside from `%=` cenhep which you've already seen:
+Here are a couple of new runes for modifying the subject and chaining computations together, aside from `%=` centis which you've already seen:

 - [`=.` tisdot](/reference/hoon/rune/tis#-tisdot) is used to change a leg in the subject.
 - [`=~` tissig](/reference/hoon/rune/tis#-tissig) composes many expressions together serially.